-Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 18 Community Form/Land Use Guideline 3: Compatibility A.21: The proposal provides appropriate transitions between uses that are substantially different in scale and intensity or density of development such as landscaped buffer yards, vegetative berms, compatible building design and materials, height restrictions, or setback requirements. √ Landscape requirements will be met.
-19 Community Form/Land Use Guideline 3: Compatibility A.22: The proposal mitigates the impacts caused when incompatible developments unavoidably occur adjacent to one another by using buffers that are of varying designs such as landscaping, vegetative berms and/or walls, and that address those aspects of the development that have the potential to adversely impact existing area developments. ✓ Landscape requirements will be met.
-20 Community Form/Land Use Guideline 3: Compatibility A.23: Setbacks, lot dimensions and building heights are compatible with those of nearby developments that meet form district standards. √ The new structure will be 27 feet tall; the site is surrounded by residential uses.
+Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Analysis 18 Community Form/Land Use Guideline 3: Compatibility A.21: The proposal provides appropriate transitions between uses that are substantially different in scale and intensity or density of development such as landscaped buffer yards, vegetative berms, compatible building design and materials, height restrictions, or setback requirements. ✓ Landscaping will be provided around the proposed parking areas that will be Land Development Code compliant.
+19 Community Form/Land Use Guideline 3: Compatibility A.22: The proposal mitigates the impacts caused when incompatible developments unavoidably occur adjacent to one another by using buffers that are of varying designs such as landscaping, vegetative berms and/or walls, and that address those aspects of the development that have the potential to adversely impact existing area developments.
+20 Community Form/Land Use Guideline 3: Compatibility A.23: Setbacks, lot dimensions and building heights are compatible with those of nearby developments that meet form district standards. ✓ Lot dimensions and building heights will be compatible.
 21 Community Form/Land Use Guideline 3: Compatibility A.24: Parking, loading and delivery areas located adjacent to residential areas are designed to minimize adverse impacts of lighting, noise and other potential impacts, and that these areas are located to avoid negatively impacting motorists, residents and pedestrians. √ Transportation Planning has reviewed and approved the proposal.
 22 Community Form/Land Use Guideline 3: Compatibility A.24: The proposal includes screening and buffering of parking and circulation areas adjacent to the street, and uses design features or landscaping to fill gaps created by surface parking lots.
-Parking areas and garage doors are oriented to the side or back of buildings rather than to the street. ✓ Landscape requirements will be met.
+Parking areas and garage doors are oriented to the side or back of buildings rather than to the street.
 23 Community Form/Land Use Guideline 3: Compatibility A.25: Parking garages are integrated into their surroundings and provide an active, inviting street-level appearance.
-24 Community Form/Land Use Guideline 3: Compatibility A.28: Signs are compatible with the form district pattern and contribute to the visual quality of their surroundings. ✓ Signage will be Land Development Code compliant.
+24 Community Form/Land Use Guideline 3: Compatibility A.28: Signs are compatible with the form district pattern and contribute to the visual quality of their surroundings. ✓ All proposed signage will be Land Development Code compliant.